apereo/cas/docs/cas-server-documentation/integration/Attribute-Release-PrincipalId.md

 # Principal-Id Attribute

-The service registry component of CAS has the ability to allow for configuration of a `usernameAttributeProvider` to be returned for the given registered service.
-This component controls what should be the designated user identifier that is returned to the application.

-* Ensure the attribute is available and resolved for the principal
+Registered CAS applications are given the ability to allow for configuration of a username attribute provider, which controls what should be the designated user identifier that is returned to the application.
+The user identifier by default is the authenticated CAS principal id, yet it optionally may be based off of an existing attribute that is available and resolved for the principal already.
+More practiaclly, this component determines what should be placed inside the `<cas:user>` tag in the final CAS validation payload that is returned to the application.

-* Set the `usernameAttributeProvider` property of the given service to one of the attribute providers.
+<div class="alert alert-warning"><strong>Principal Id As Attribute</strong><p>You may also return the authenticated principal</p></div>

-* A number of providers are able to perform canonicalization on the final user id returned to transform it into uppercase/lowercase.
+A number of providers are able to perform canonicalization on the final user id returned to transform it into uppercase/lowercase.
 This is noted by the `canonicalizationMode` whose allowed values are `UPPER`, `LOWER` or `NONE`.

 ## Default